EmilyEmmi/MarioHunt/wiki/faq.md

 ## Could you add/change [thing]?????
 Maybe, if I think I can do it and I think it's a good idea.
 Don't ask for stuff that will be too unfeasible.
 I also can't modify other mods, obviously.

+You can suggest features by dming me or asking me in-game.
+You could also try asking the other devs, but please don't overdo it.

 ## Could you make this compatible with [mod]?
 Again, if I think I can.
 Most mods should already have compatibility.

 If it's your own mod, try using the MarioHunt API to make it compatible.

 ## This Romhack says it isn't compatible!